Jump to topic

 What you can do to prepare for a flood

-Ensure you have an alternative water supply
+Ensure you have an alternative drinking water supply

-If you are not sure whether your ORG is connected properly, call us on 1800 050 500.
+If you’re not sure whether your ORG is connected properly, call us on 1800 050 500.

 Who is responsible for managing stormwater?

 Local councils manage the stormwater drainage network downstream of private properties (public drains).
-Property owners are responsible for their drainage up to the point of connection with council’s system.
+Property owners are responsible for drainage up to the point of connection with council’s system.
 For more information, contact your local council or visit your local council's website.